yumy-yumy/topic-model/src/ReadMe.md

 `./shell/batch_data.sh /home/text /home/mult all_term.dat`,

-the first parameter is the directory of text files, the second one is the output.
+where the first parameter is the directory of text files, the second one is the output and the last one is the vocabulary.

 2.4 Calcuate topic_num and alpha parameter.

 Generate sequences of topic numbers for every year by

-`python ldaPy/topic_num_seq.py -f stat.csv -o /home/topic num`,
+`python ldaPy/topic_num_seq.py -f stat.csv -o /home/topic_num`,

 where `stat.csv` is created in step 1.2.
-The outpaht `/home/topic num` contains a set of .csv files and they are named as `topic_num_xxxx.csv`, for example `topic_num_1998.csv`.
+The folder `/home/topic_num` contains a set of .csv files and they are named as `topic_num_xxxx.csv`, for example `topic_num_1998.csv`.
-And each line of the .csv file is in the format of `[topic num] [alpha]`.
+And each line in the .csv file is in the format of `[topic_num] [alpha]`.

 2.5.
 Train LDA [Blei-Lab/lda-c](https://github.com/Blei-Lab/lda-c).